twibiral/obsidian-execute-code/README.md

 You can create code blocks that are executed before or after each code block of the same language and define [global code injections](#global-code-injection-and-reusing-code-blocks-).

+New: You can [persistent output](#persistent-output-experimental) to store the output of a code block in the note and export it to PDF.

 Take a look at the [changelog](CHANGELOG.md) to see what has changed in recent versions.

 [Here](#misc-) you can find some other tools and plugins that are compatible with this plugin and might be useful for you.